 Basic information about Hungary

-Hungary is one of the oldest countries in Europe.
-It was founded in 895.
+Founded in 895, Hungary is one of the oldest countries in Europe.
 It is a landlocked country in Central Europe bordering Slovakia, Romania, Serbia, Croatia, Slovenia, Austria, and Ukraine.

 Hungarian is considered to be one of the hardest languages to learn.
 It has a total of 44 letters in its alphabet.
 It is unlike any other European language because of the unique origins amongst the Hun people of Central Asia and the Magyar tribe who established the country.